 Tourism performance can increase if tourist attraction is high.
 Tourist attraction can be realized through fulfilling tourist needs.
 Current tourism trends are created to meet tourist needs.
 Existing tourism trends are a form of exploitative innovation in tourist destinations.
-The results of existing research also confirm that Exploitative Innovation Capabilities have a positive and significant influence on the efficiency and effectiveness of organizational performance (Berraies Bchini, 2019).
-Thus, a hypothesis is proposed explain the relationship between exploitative innovation capabilities and organizational performance, namely:
+The results of existing research also confirm that Exploitative Innovation Capabilities have a positive and significant influence on the efficiency and effectiveness of organizational performance (Berraies & Bchini, 2019).
+Thus, a hypothesis is proposed relationship explain the between exploitative innovation capabilities and organizational performance, namely:

-H2: Exploitative Innovation Capabilities have positive effect on Organizational Performance
+H2: Exploitative innovation capabilities have a positive effect on organizational performance